dev-plusplus/coding-docs/README.md

 ## 1. Applications Starters:

-Appication starters to help build the initial boilerplate to develop a project at Cobuild Lab:
+Application starters to help build the initial boilerplate to develop a project at Cobuild Lab:

 * ESLINT configuration
 * Prettier configuration